sinri/AiOnHttpMix/docs/contribution-guide-for-LLM.md

 Some of the models are designed with same API format, that means they can share one Request-and-Response implementation; meanwhile, others are not shareable.
 For the models share one API format, even one endpoint, we defined a **model series** to group them.
-The model series are defined as `io.github.sinri.AiOnHttpMix.utils.series.ChatModelSeries`.
+The model series are defined as `io.github.sinri.AiOnHttpMix.utils.specification.ModelSpecification`.

 A service provider would provide service for a series of LLMs through various APIs.
 Such as Azure (Microsoft), Dashscope (Aliyun), Volces (ByteDance), etc., each of them provides many LLM services.